-Please see additional Important Safety Information throughout.
-Please see accompanying full Prescribing Information and Patient Information for DANYELZA including Boxed Warning on serious infusion-related reactions and neurotoxicity.
+Please see additional Important Safety Information inside.
+Please click for full Prescribing Information and Patient Information for DANYELZA including Boxed Warning on serious infusion-related reactions and neurotoxicity.

-Recommended DANYELZA® dosage modifications for hypertension
+Recommended DANYELZA® Dosage Modifications for Hypertension

 Hypertension occurred in 44% of patients in Study 201 and 28% of patients in Study 12-230.
 Do not initiate DANYELZA in patients with uncontrolled hypertension.
 Monitor blood pressure during infusion, and daily on Days 1 to 8 of each cycle and evaluate for complications of hypertension, including RPLS.